 In fact, you will have to answer the same questions listed above for any policy except guaranteed issue.
 It is easy to see how people get confused from all of Colonial Penn’s different advertising streams and some assume that they are buying whole life insurance when it’s really is term insurance.
 I think is could be the main reason why Colonial Penn has gotten some bad reviews over the years from consumers who misunderstood what kind of policy they were buying.

 Some Final Thoughts on Colonial Penn…

 IF YOU MUST have a Alex Trebek life insurance policy, make sure you know what KIND OF POLICY you are buying.
 With a few different products available and an endorser such as Alex Trebek leaving an impression of safety and security when choosing Colonial Penn Life, it would be understandable to take the easy path and skip the step of comparing companies.
 After learning more about Colonial Penn in our review, if you would like assistance in comparing several reputable senior life insurance companies, call Assurance Life at 800-517-0810.
-Assurance Life Insurance access to over 25 of the nations best burial insurance companies so we’ve got you covered on protecting you and your family.
+Assurance Life Insurance is an independent life insurance broker with access to over 25 of the nations best burial insurance companies so we’ve got you covered on protecting you and your family.

 We hope you enjoyed our Colonial Penn Life Insurance review.
 If you would like to compare additional companies, click the Get Quotes Now button on the left of the page.